Tarrasch/ravens-test/README.markdown

 In this visual representation each `#` is one subfigure.
 So the biggest figure has 17 subfigures.

-My program doesn't solve this.
-But I thought it would!
 For my program to have a chance at this I tweaked the parameters a bit.
 The composition was set to depth 3 so it can add one block for all the three kinds of selection (max x, min x, max y).
-Furthermore, I also removed most features.
-The features it had selectionwise is *max/min by x/y* and *increment/decrement x/y*.
-Yet the program can't solve this?
+Furthermore, I narrowed down the functionality to *selecct max/min by x/y* and *increment/decrement x/y*.

+In spite of tweaking to it's favor, my program doesn't solve this.
+I found that schocking at first!
 In fact, I designed this particular problem to show off the power of composing transformation filters.
 At first glance it should work!
-The problem is the figure with only one subfigure cause problems very alike the circular problems we had earlier.
-One sound transformation could be :
+The problem is the figure with only one subfigure.
+The issue is similar to the circular one we had earlier.
+Here's the corner case, one seemingly sound transformation could be :

   1. Copy all figures with max x-coordinate and modify `xpos+=1`
   1. Copy all figures with min x-coordinate and modify `xpos-=1`